madina0801/joblique/README.md

 npm run dev
 ````

-Now you should see it on `localhost:5173`.
+Now you should be able to access it at `localhost:5173`.

 ## Contributing